Skip to Content

 Yellow onions are also easy to grow and love the old.
 I like to grow them from sets.

-Garlic.Garlic is one of the hardiest cold weather vegetable
+GarlicGarlic is one of the hardiest cold weather vegetable

 You can plant garlic in the spring as soon as the garden is workable but planting garlic in the fall produces bigger bulbs.
 They are not bothered by even subfreezing temperatures.
 Garlic is one of the most cold hardy vegetables grown.

 Cold hardy vegetables can tolerate light frost and some can even take freezing.
-Even so, it’s a good idea to get them using to being outside by using cold frames or some other form of covering.
+Even so, it’s a good idea to get them used to being outside by using cold frames or some other form of covering.
 By planting them in spring and fall, you can extend your growing season dramatically!

-Would you like a reminder of this post?
-Just pin this image to one of your gardening boards on Pinterest so that you can easily find it later.
-And be sure to print out the shopping list in the project card below to take to the store in early spring.These 15 cold hardy vegetables can really take the cold weather in stride.
+Also, be sure to print out the shopping list in the project card below to take to the store in early spring.These 15 cold hardy vegetables can really take the cold weather in stride.
 Get a jump start on spring by getting them in the garden early.

 Yield: These vegetables can take the cold